Relativistic Jets and Winds in Radio-Identified Supermassive Black Hole Binary Candidates: Flux variation from Disk-wind Collimated Jets

 We now discuss the model features when integrating over the whole jet.
 The absolute flux density depends most strongly on $L_m$ and $L_e$ as well as $r_{\max}$.
 When integrating over the jet, the amplitude of the sinusoidal variation depends not only on $\beta_H/\beta_w$ but also on $r_{\max}$.
 Larger $\beta_H/\beta_w$ naturally produces larger amplitude.
 The relationship between $\beta_w$ and $r_{\max}$ is more subtle, since $\beta_w$ sets $\lambda_h$.
 Note that when evaluating at observer time $t_o$, the radially dependent phase in eq.~\ref{eq:variation_wind} is

 Integrating eq.~\ref{eq:variation_fluxdensity} to $r_{\max}\gg\lambda_h$ can smear out the variation.
 Consequently, large $\lambda_h$ leads to stronger flux variation.
-The final prediction of this model is that sinusoidal variation will be out of phase at different observing frequencies due to the frequency dependent optical depth (i.e. $\tau\propto\nu^{-\frac{(p+4)}{2}}$).
+The final prediction of this model is that sinusoidal variation will be out of phase at different observing frequencies due to the frequency dependent optical depth (i.e. $\tau_\nu\propto\nu^{-\frac{(p+4)}{2}}$).
 Higher frequencies can thus contribute emission at smaller $r$, causing their light curves to be shifted ahead of lower frequencies.
 Along with $\beta_w$, $r_{\max}$ determines the precise phase shift trend and is likely related to the extent of the wind collimation or particle acceleration inside the jet.

 The model we sketch here can be readily generalized to more specific observations of these sources (e.g. polarization and multi-wavelength imaging studies) as well as future-identified sources.
-Targeted numerical simulations can also enhance our model.
-Relativistic magnetohydrodynamics (RMHD) simulations can provide more realistic descriptions of the jet geometry, magnetic field structure, and wind dynamics, while kinetic simulations can capture the particle acceleration along the jet.
+Targeted numerical simulations will enhance our model.
+Relativistic magnetohydrodynamics (RMHD) simulations can provide more realistic descriptions of the jet geometry, magnetic field structure, and wind dynamics, while kinetic simulations can capture the particle acceleration and cooling along the jet.